Cayuga Lake AVA

-Cayuga Lake (//kaɪˈuːɡə// ky-OO-guh) is an American Viticultural Area (AVA) located in upstate New York approximately 35 mi south of Lake Ontario within portions of Cayuga, Seneca, and Tompkins counties.
-It was established on March 24, 1988 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Douglas and Susanna Knapp of Knapp Farms, Inc., and Robert Plane of Plane's Cayuga Vineyard, Inc., on behalf of themselves and local vintners, proposing a viticultural area to be named "Cayuga Lake."
+Cayuga Lake (/audio=Cayuga pronouciation.ogg/ ky-OO-guh) is an American Viticultural Area (AVA) located in upstate New York approximately 35 mi south of Lake Ontario within portions of Cayuga, Seneca, and Tompkins counties.
+It was established as the nation's 100^{th} and the state's sixth appellation on March 24, 1988 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Douglas and Susanna Knapp of Knapp Farms, Inc., and Robert Plane of Plane's Cayuga Vineyard, Inc., on behalf of themselves and local vintners, proposing a viticultural area to be named "Cayuga Lake."

 The region is located north of the city of Ithaca, adjacent to and encompasses Cayuga Lake, the longest at 38 mi, and second largest of the eleven Finger Lakes, lying between Seneca Lake and Owasco Lake, within the established Finger Lakes appellation.
 At the outset, the 240 sqmi Cayuga Lake viticultural area included eight bonded wineries and 18 vineyards cultivating approximately 460 acre.

 Most of the AVA's vineyards are located in shale soils on hillsides along the lake's western side.
 Vineyard elevations range from 800 ft and higher above the lake surface.
 The steep hillsides and the lake together form a unique micro-climate extending the growing season by preventing cold air from settling and producing frost.
 The Cayuga grape variety was created from this region by Cornell University researchers.